department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 # See the Github wiki for how to edit content on this page and markdown styles you can use:
 # link here
 #
-# Title and Description display on page and in meta
+# Title and Description display on the page and in HTML meta tags
+#
 title: Digital Service Standard
 description: |
   The <i>Digital Service Standard</i> is the set of quality standards that help VA teams deliver excellent digital services to Veterans and the people who support them.